kennywall/import-test/_posts/2010-08-01-application-programming-interfaces-api.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/api/mashery.gif
 ---
-{% include JB/setup %}<p>I am fascinated by APIs.
+{% include JB/setup %}I am fascinated by APIs.
 I got to listen to the engineer from Mashery talk about their API services the other day.
 Ever since then I've been thinking a lot more about APIs.
 I just reviewed 25 top APIs out there:

 	Flickr API
 	Evernote